mlzxy/Zeta/_guide/Config.md

 ---
 layout: guide
 title: Config
-date: 2015-01-25
+date: 2015-01-20
 ---

 # Config

 ## Overview
-In this chapter, we introduce how to configure a module in order to make better use of this framework.
+In this chapter, we introduce how to configure a module and some built-in configurations.

 ## Base Usage